-Subparagraph (C) is derived from numerous state statutes that limit the type of watercraft for which a certificate of title is required.
-Several states do not title watercraft less than a designated length, ranging from 8-26 feet.
-Several do not title non-motor-powered watercraft.
 And some do not title non-motor-powered watercraft of less than a designated length.
 This act follows the last approach.
 Unless some other exclusion applies, all vessels of at least 16 feet in length are covered and all vessels propelled by an engine of at least 10 horsepower are covered.
 Only those vessels that are both less than 16 feet in length and not mechanically powered are excluded from coverage under this act by virtue of subparagraph (C).

 Subparagraphs (D) and (E) are derived from Cal.
 Vehicle Code § 9873.
 Subparagraph (D) is designed to exclude watercraft used in fixed rides at theme parks.
-It does not cover a ferry attached to a cable because, even with the cable, the ferry does not operate on a fixed course.
+It does not cover a ferry attached to a cable because, even with the cable, the ferry does not operate on a manufactured course.
 Subparagraph (E) excludes non-powered floating residences that are fixed to the shore.
 Most such residences would fail to satisfy the initial language in the definition, in that they are not "used or capable of being used as a means of transportation on water."
 Nevertheless, to avoid any confusion they are expressly excluded.

 Subparagraph (F) is derived from 33 C.F.R. § 173.11(c).
 The purposes of a certificate of title act do not seem apply to government-owned and operated vessels.
-By referring to vessels "owned by a state," subparagraph (F) covers vessels owned by a federally recognized Native American tribe.
+By referring to vessels "owned by a state," subparagraph (F) covers, and therefore excludes from the definition of "vessels," vessels owned by a federally recognized Native American tribe.
 See Section 2(a)(29).